iconify/website/docs/libraries/tools/index.md

 # Iconify Tools

-Iconify Tools is a set of reusable functions for importing, exporting and parsing icons.
+Iconify Tools is a set of reusable functions for importing, exporting, and parsing icons.

 Library is written in TypeScript, is available as ES modules for modern development and CommonJS for older scripts.